PranamBhat/angular-interview-questions-2025/INTERVIEW_QUESTIONS.md

 # Angular Interview Questions (2025)

-This file contains a curated list of Angular interview questions (updated for 2025 experience).
-Use this as a revision checklist or for interview prep.
+This file contains a curated list of Angular Interview Questions (updated as per 2025 interview experience)

 ---